AnswerDotAI/gpu.cpp/README.md

   <img src="docs/images/shadertui.gif" alt="shadertui example animated gif" width=88%>
 </div>

-## Troubleshooting

-If you run into issues building the project, please open an issue.

 ## Who is gpu.cpp for?

 gpu.cpp is aimed at enabling projects requiring portable on-device GPU computation with minimal implementation complexity and friction.
 Some example use cases are: